DraftKings: History

 DraftKings was established in 2012 by Jason Robins, Matthew Kalish, and Paul Liberman, former Vistaprint employees.
 The company initially operated out of Liberman's house.
 The company's first product was a one-on-one baseball competition, launched to coincide with Major League Baseball's opening day in 2012.

-In April 2013, Major League Baseball invested in DraftKings, becoming the first US professional sports organization to invest in daily fantasy sports.
+In April 2013, Major League Baseball invested in DraftKings, becoming the first US professional sports league to invest in daily fantasy sports.
 The investment was not disclosed at the time.

 In February 2014, it was reported that the company awarded $50 million in prizes in 2013 to players in weekly fantasy football, daily fantasy baseball, daily fantasy basketball and daily fantasy hockey.
 The company also reported 50,000 active daily users and as many as one million registered players.

-In July 2014, it announced the acquisition of the third largest company, rival DraftStreet, owned at the time by New York media company IAC.
+In July 2014, it announced the acquisition of rival DraftStreet, owned at the time by IAC, the third largest player in the fantasy sports space.
 The acquisition reportedly increased DraftKings' user base by 50%.
 The company announced it would keep the DraftStreet NY office open and retain some employees.

-In August 2014, the company announced $41 million in funding from a variety of investors, including The Raine Group, as well as existing investors Redpoint Ventures, GGV Capital, and Accomplice.
-The company also announced that it was acquiring the assets of Somerville, MA, competitor StarStreet.
+In August 2014, the company announced $41 million in funding from a variety of investors, including the Raine Group, as well as existing investors Redpoint Ventures, GGV Capital, and Accomplice.
+The company also announced that it was acquiring the assets of Somerville, Massachusetts, competitor StarStreet.

 In November 2014, DraftKings reached a two-year deal to become the official daily fantasy sports service of the National Hockey League.
 The deal included sponsorships of video features and other content across the NHL's digital outlets, co-branded free games with fan-oriented prizes, and in-venue ad placements during marquee NHL events.
 Yahoo!
 Sports remained the league's official season-length fantasy sports provider.

 In April 2015, DraftKings reached a similar deal with Major League Baseball.
 The agreement allowed DraftKings to offer co-branded MLB daily fantasy games and extend its relationships with individual MLB clubs to offer in-stadium fantasy-related experiences.
 The company also announced it had received $304 million in users' entry fees in 2014.

 In July 2015, DraftKings entered into a three-year advertising deal with ESPN Inc. valued at $250 million.
 This deal included "integration" of the service within ESPN's television and digital content, and having exclusivity in advertising DFS services on its networks beginning in January 2016.

 Also in July 2015, DraftKings announced a round of funding totaling $300 million, led by Fox Sports, along with the Kraft Group, owners of the New England Patriots, and Boston financial giant Wellington Management.
 The agreement included a condition stating that DraftKings would spend $250 million on advertising with Fox Sports over the next three years.
-Due to the acquisition of 21st Century Fox by Disney in March 2019, Fox's stake is now owned by The Walt Disney Company.
+Due to the acquisition of 21st Century Fox by Disney in March 2019, Fox's stake is now owned by the Walt Disney Company.